 Which is the Best M.2 SSD for Gaming?

-The difference between an SSD and a hard drive regarding user experience is clearly noticeable.
-To date, the effect of shifting from one type of SSD to another is not necessarily noticeable, but it depends on the game.
-In addition to the previously mentioned 3D Mark Storage Benchmark results, here is some data from the standalone Final Fantasy XIV: Shadowbringer benchmark:
+The difference between an SSD and a hard drive regarding user experience is very noticeable.
+To date, the effect of shifting from one type of SSD to another is not necessarily apparent, but it depends on the game.
+In addition to the previously mentioned 3D Mark Storage Benchmark results, here is some of my data from the standalone Final Fantasy XIV: Shadowbringer benchmark:

 In this benchmark, multiple scenes/levels are loaded, and the above are the total loading times for these levels.
 While the difference between budget and high-end SSDs is noticeable, it is crowded at the top.
 Any SSD will be much faster than any hard drive in games – even if it’s an external SSD in an enclosure.